Firefighter Recruitment

 Step ten: Conditional Job Offer (CJO)

-• Providing a new Driver’s Abstract with no more than 6 provincial/territorial demerits.
+• Provide a new five year Driver’s Abstract with no more than 6 provincial/territorial demerits.

-• Providing a new Criminal Record Check and Vulnerable Sector Check.
+• Provide a new Criminal Record Check and Vulnerable Sector Check.

-• Ensuring all of your certifications are up to date and valid (Minimum and Pre-Hire Qualifications).
+• Ensure all certifications are up to date and valid (those listed in the Minimum and Pre-Hire Qualifications).

-• Completing a medical and fitness assessment, including the treadmill test
+• Complete a medical and fitness assessment, including the treadmill test.

-• Attending a full-day recruit orientation where your document originals must be provided.
+• Attend a full-day recruit orientation where document originals must be provided.

-• Possibly moving to the Calgary area and getting your Alberta Driver’s License.(The Calgary Fire Department does not provide moving expenses to applicants relocating from outside of Calgary).
+• The Calgary Fire Department does not provide moving expenses to applicants relocating from outside of Calgary.

 Pay and benefits